mangohead12/PatrickFPortfolio/_pages/about.md

 ![Some machines in the mechanical engineering makerspace]({{ '/images/MEDDL.PNG' | relative_url }}){:.img-fluid}

-Outside of fabrication, my experience includes mechanical design, mechanism design for robotics and rapid prototyping.
-Below are some projects where I applied some of the skills I have picked up over the last few years.
+Beyond fabrication, I have experience in mechanical design, mechanism design for robotics, and rapid prototyping.

 ## Robot Arm